jazzband/django-cookie-consent/docs/usage.rst

     },
   });

-One thing to keep in mind is that the showCookieBar function only adds the HTML template for the banner to your page - you still need to style it with CSS to make it work properly.
+One thing to keep in mind is that the legacyShowCookieBar function only adds the HTML template for the banner to your page - you still need to style it with CSS to make it work properly.